About Your Gastrectomy Surgery

 Share

-This guide will help you get ready for your gastrectomy at Memorial Sloan Kettering (MSK).
-It will also help you understand what to expect during your recovery.
+This guide will help you get ready for your gastrectomy at MSK.
+It will also help you know what to expect as you recover.

 Your stomach